Privacy Policy

 II.
 General information on data processing

-In principle, we only process the personal data of our users to the extent that this is necessary to provide a functional website and our content and services.
-The processing of personal data of our users takes place regularly only with the consent of the user.
-An exception applies in such cases in which it is not possible to obtain prior consent for actual reasons and the processing of the data is permitted by statutory provisions.
+We generally process our users' personal data only to the extent necessary for providing a functional website and our content and services.
+The processing of our users' personal data regularly only occurs with the user's consent.
+An exception applies in cases where obtaining prior consent is not possible for practical reasons and the processing of the data is permitted by law.

-The personal data of the person concerned will be deleted or blocked as soon as the purpose of storage no longer applies.
-Storage can also take place if this has been provided for by the European or national legislator in EU regulations, laws or other regulations to which the person responsible is subject.
-The data will also be blocked or deleted if a storage period prescribed by the standards mentioned expires, unless there is a need for further storage of the data for the conclusion or fulfillment of a contract.
+The personal data of the data subject will be erased or blocked as soon as the purpose of storage no longer applies.
+Storage may also take place if this is provided for by European or national legislation in EU regulations, laws, or other provisions to which the controller is subject.
+Data will also be blocked or erased when a storage period prescribed by the aforementioned regulations expires, unless further storage of the data is necessary for the conclusion or performance of a contract.

 III.
 Provision of the website and creation of log files